AnnaGenina/pyGravSphere/README.md

 # pyGravSphere

 **pyGravSphere** is a non-parametric spherical Jeans analysis code.
-In essence, it is a wrapper for **EmCee**, designed for Jeans analysis, with a frienly and easy-to-use interface (I hope).
+In essence, it is a wrapper for **EmCee**, designed for Jeans analysis, with a friendly and easy-to-use interface (I hope).

 Below is my attempt at a tutorial.
 If any questions or suggestions arise, do feel free to contact *anna.genina@durham.ac.uk*.